Russell Wilson Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Wilson averaged 236 passing yards per game in two matchups against the Lions, 8.5 yards fewer than his over/under for Sunday.
+- Wilson averages 236 passing yards per game in two matchups against the Lions, 12.5 fewer yards his over/under in Sunday's game.

-- Wilson had multiple TD passes in both of those games against the Lions.
+- In both of those contests against the Lions, Wilson threw multiple touchdown passes.

 - Note: Wilson's stats vs. Lions date back to 2016.